FriendsOfCake/crud/docs/02-installation.md

 ### composer

-The only installation method supported by this plugin is by using composer.
-Just add this to your composer.json configuration:
+The recommended installation method for this plugin is by using composer.
+Just add this to your `composer.json` configuration:

 ```json
 {